risawitama/verbose-potato/README.md

-## Did you hear about the runner who was criticized?
-He just took it in stride
+## What did the judge say to the dentist?
+Do you swear to pull the tooth, the whole tooth and nothing but the tooth?